au-ts/lionsos_docs/content/docs/use/language_support.md

 ## Pancake

-Pancake is a new programming language, developed at Trusworthy Systems in co-ordination with other researchers, with the goal of creating verified device drivers.
+Pancake is a new programming language, developed at Trustworthy Systems in co-ordination with other researchers, with the goal of creating verified device drivers.